 If you pay rent weekly the notice must be at least four weeks.
 If you pay rent monthly the notice must be at least one month.
 Otherwise the notice must be the length of time agreed in your tenancy agreement (if you have one) or the length of time between rent payments, whichever is longer.

 Once the notice ends your landlord can apply to the court for a possession order.
 If the notice you were given is valid the court has no choice but to make a possession order.
 It will usually order that you must leave in 14 days.
 It is only possible to delay the possession order (for a maximum of six weeks) if you are suffering great hardship.

 Landlords have to pay court costs in order to evict tenants.
 If your landlord has to take you to court to force you to leave it is likely that you will have to pay your landlord’s court costs.
 Most tenants leave before the notice ends if they are able to.

 Click here for advice on what to expect at court.

-If you still haven’t left after a court order takes effect your landlord can ask the bailiffs to evict you.
+If you haven’t left by the date the court says you have to your landlord can arrange for a bailiff to evict you.

 You will receive a letter from the court saying when the bailiffs will arrive.
 Bailiffs can physically remove you and your belongings from the property but must not use violence or unreasonable force in doing so.